JamieJQuinn/Lagrange/_posts/2021-01-20-analysing-ci-in-joss.md

 ---
 layout: post
-title: Analysing the prevelance of continuous integration in JOSS
+title: Analysing the prevalence of continuous integration in JOSS
 date: '2021-01-20T18:42:42+0000'
 tags:
   - code